evilsocket/ergo/README.md

     ergo train example --dataset /some/path/data.csv --gpus 2

-Or alternatively, start training and use a [sum database](https://github.com/evilsocket/sum) running on `localhost:50051` as a data source (and use `/etc/sumd/creds/cert.pem` for credentials):
+Or alternatively you can use a [sum database](https://github.com/evilsocket/sum) running on `localhost:50051` as the data source (and use `/etc/sumd/creds/cert.pem` for credentials):

     ergo train example --dataset sum:///etc/sumd/creds/cert.pem@localhost:50051